prmehta24/Conversational-Booking-Agent/README.md

 # Conversational-Booking-Agent

- a three-party booking system involving a Human user, an AI Assistant, and a Browser Agent.
+To book a meeting on Calendly by chatting with an AI assistant powered by Gemini.
+Chat UI built with React.js and TypeScript.

 ## Instructions to Run
 * Prerequisites